 We've helped clients gain national coverage in The New York Times, TODAY, The Daily Show, Late Show with Stephen Colbert, scores of NPR, BBC and CBC radio shows, The New Yorker, CNN, MSNBC, Harper's, Elle, Slate, Fast Company, The Atlantic, Bookforum, New York, USA Today, The New Republic, Tavis Smiley, Salon, MTV News, The Boston Globe, the Wall Street Journal, and hundreds of other top-tier print, TV, radio, and online media outlets.

 Press Shop has worked with a wide range of authors and publishers on literary fiction, popular nonfiction, memoirs, and academic and lifestyle titles.
 Among the books we've promoted: MARCH, the #1 bestselling and National Book Award-winning graphic memoir by Representative John Lewis; #1 NYT bestseller ON TYRANNY: TWENTY LESSONS FROM THE TWENTIETH CENTURY by Timothy Snyder; the bestselling memoir THANKS, OBAMA by former Obama speechwriter David Litt; and Shulem Deen's memoir ALL WHO GO DO NOT RETURN, which won a Jewish National Book Award.

-Leah began her career as a magazine editor at Condé Nast, then worked as a freelance writer for dozens of national magazines and papers.
+Leah began her career as a magazine editor at Condé Nast, then worked as a freelance writer for dozens of national magazines and newspapers.
 She graduated from Cornell University in 1998 with honors and a BA in English.